Yamazaki93/MetroGit/README.md

 ## FAQ and Issues

-Checkout the Wiki page for FAQ.
+Checkout the Wiki [FAQ Page](https://github.com/Yamazaki93/MetroGit/wiki/FAQ) for frequently asked questions.
 If you've found a bug, security issue or want to suggest a feature, feel free to post them to the Issues section (please search for existing issues and FAQ before posting new ones 🙂)

 ## License